-Item Variance Favourable (Unfavourabl Explanation Costs allocable to non-controlling interest \$(88,642) 20% of the losses incurred in the Nyngan Scandium Project are allocated to the minority partner interest, effectively reducing the Company loss for the quarter.
-Lower Nyngan operating costs in Q1 2017 than in Q1 2016, resulted in a smaller allocation of losses this quarter.
-Salaries and benefits \$(35,719) In Q2 2016 the Company hired a Vice President Project and Market Development.
-There was no such position in Q1 2016.
-Travel and entertainment \$(5,680) Higher travel costs in Q1 2017 as compared to Q1 2016 are associated with increased Company presence at the PDAC convention in March.
-Consulting \$(900) In Q1 2017, the Company hired a consultant to review financial procedures.
-No such costs were incurred in Q1 2016.
-Exploration \$497,764 During Q1 2016 there were ongoing costs for the Nyngan Scandium Project development and preparation of a DFS on that project.
-The Company incurred only \$14,525 in the current quarter.
-Professional fees \$23,624 The favorable variance is due to Q1 2016 costs reflecting expenditures on the development of the Nyngan Scandium Project definitive feasibility study.
-No such costs were incurred in Q1 2017.
-General and \$20,564 administrative The lower level of activity in Q1 2017 has resulted in lower G&A costs.
-In the comparable quarter of 2016 activities were increased as the Company was in the final stages of the preparation of the definitive feasibility for the Nyngan Scandium Project.
-Foreign exchange \$20,325 The Company held considerably more Australian dollars throughout the first quarter of 2017 than in the comparable quarter of 2016.
-The Australian dollar increased in value in Q1 2017 resulting in a foreign exchange gain.
+Item Variance Favourable / (Unfavourable) Explanation Costs allocable to non-controlling interest \$(124,049) 20% of the losses incurred in the Nyngan Scandium Project are allocated to the minority partner interest, effectively reducing the Company loss for the quarter.
+Lower Nyngan operating costs in 2017 than in 2016, resulted in a smaller allocation of losses this quarter.
+Salaries and benefits \$(74,817) The Company hired a Vice President Project and Market Development late in Q2 2016 and increased his responsibilities and salary in 2017.
+Travel and entertainment \$(15,111) Higher travel costs in 2017 as compared to 2016 are due to costs incurred to attend conventions and to secure off-take agreements.
+Consulting \$(15,034) In 2017, the Company hired consultants to promote the Company in Australia and Europe.
+No such costs were incurred in the comparable period of 2016.
+General and administrative \$(11,878) The higher G&A costs in 2017 when compared to 2016 are due to increased spending on marketing and investor relations costs.
+Amortization \$1,525 Furniture and fixtures at the Reno office were fully depreciated in 2016 resulting in lower amortization charges in 2017 when compared to 2016.
+Insurance \$2,702 Insurance rates for general liability were lowered by our insurance provider for the current period when compared to 2016.
+Professional fees \$27,260 The favorable variance is due to 2016 costs reflecting expenditures on the development of the Nyngan Scandium Project definitive feasibility study.
+No such costs were incurred in 2017.
+Foreign exchange \$36,145 The Company held considerably more Australian and Canadian dollars throughout the six months ended June 30, 2017 than in the comparable period of 2016.
+Both of these currencies increased in value in 2017 resulting in a foreign exchange gain.
+Exploration \$672,449 During the first 6 months of 2016 the Company was incurring costs for the Nyngan Scandium